 The Department of Homeland Security (DHS) announced on December 20, 2013 a phased enforcement plan for the REAL ID Act (the Act), as passed by Congress, that will implement the Act in a measured, fair, and responsible way.

 Secure driver's licenses and identification documents are a vital component of our national security framework.
 The REAL ID Act, passed by Congress in 2005, enacted the 9/11 Commission’s recommendation that the Federal Government “set standards for the issuance of sources of identification, such as driver's licenses.”
 The Act established minimum security standards for license issuance and production and prohibits Federal agencies from accepting for certain purposes driver’s licenses and identification cards from states not meeting the Act’s minimum standards.
 The purposes covered by the Act are: accessing Federal facilities, entering nuclear power plants, and, no sooner than 2016, boarding federally regulated commercial aircraft.

-DHS is committed to enforcing the REAL ID Act in accordance with the phased enforcement schedule and regulatory timeframes and is not inclined to grant additional extensions to any states that are not both committed to achieving full compliance and making substantial and documented progress in satisfying any unmet requirements.
-It has been 12 years since the REAL ID Act was passed and half of all the states have already met the REAL ID minimum standards.
+DHS is committed to enforcing the REAL ID Act in accordance with the phased enforcement schedule and regulatory timeframes.
+It has been 15 years since the REAL ID Act was passed and half of all the states have already met the REAL ID minimum standards.
 It is time that the remaining jurisdictions turn their commitments to secure identification into action.